Dredging Creates a Strong Economy and a Cleaner Environment

 Qualifications of the WEDA fellow position include:

-• Devote 40 hours per month to the Includes meeting with WEDA members and working on assigned tasks.
+• Devote 40 hours per month to the position.
+Includes meeting with WEDA members and on working on assigned tasks.

 • Ability to self-direct.

-• Support conference preparation and attend the national conference in Las Vegas, July 17-20, 2023.
+• Support conference preparation and attend the national conference in Tampa, FL, June 24-27, 2024.

 Position Tasks